 There are a number of potential issues which could be addressed in an appeal.
 For example, if the trial judge misapplied the law in denying a motion to suppress a gun, the Superior Court could suppress the firearm and order a new trial without that evidence.
 Without the ability to introduce the physical evidence, the Commonwealth may be forced to drop the charges.
 Depending on the error, the Superior Court could rule in favor of granting the defendant a new trial or an acquittal.

 If the initial Superior Court panel of three judges denies the appeal, then the defendant may petition for the entire Superior Court to reconsider en banc instead of just a panel of three judges, or the defendant may ask the Pennsylvania Supreme Court for review by filing a Petition for Allowance of Appeal.
-The Supreme Court reviews only a limited number of cases each year, and those cases typically involve novel issues of law which have not yet been addressed by the Court or cases in which the Court wishes to overturn previous decisions which it no longer supports.
+The Supreme Court reviews only a limited number of cases each year, and those cases typically involve novel issues of law which have not yet been addressed by the Court.
+The Supreme Court may also consider a case involving a settled issue because it no longer agrees with a prior decision.